ms/buildtogether.tech/git-team/index.md

 ## Commit Messages

-A [DuckDuckGo][duckduckgo] search for "how to write a good commit message" turns up several thousand articles.
+A [DuckDuckGo][duckduckgo] search for "how to write a good <span i="Git!commit message">commit message</span>" turns up several thousand articles.
 Most are variations on the sample shown below; as with programming style (<span x="research"/>), the most important thing is being consistent rather than the particular rules you follow.

 ```txt
 One-line summary